-Built in the late 12th century, at the exact central location of Angkor Thom, Bayon Temple houses 37 stone towers in ruins.
+Built-in the late 12th century, at the exact central location of Angkor Thom, Bayon Temple houses 37 stone towers in ruins.
 This number used to be 54 at one point in the past.
-On each of these 13-foot tall towers, there are seemingly a countless number of carved smiling faces with eyes closed mysteriously.
+On each of these 13-foot tall towers, there is a seemingly countless number of carved smiling faces with eyes closed mysteriously.
 Most commonly, they are on all four sides of the tower.
 It is believed that there used to be a total number of 216 gigantic faces in such a small complex upper terrace.

 Below is a glimpse of Bayon Temple in 360° viewing:

 The meaning of these faces now remains a debate.
 Some say they embody the image of the great Angkor King, King Jayavarman VII, who built Bayon temple.
 It is said that he wanted to create these faces to dedicate to Buddha.
 The number 54 represents 54 days of the lunar calendar as well as the number of provinces ruled by Khmer Empire under his reign.
 Another belief is these faces belong to the bodhisattva (Buddhist enlightened being) of compassion known as Avalokiteśvara.
 There’s another theory suggesting that both of the aforementioned hypotheses are partially true as King Jayavarman identified himself with Buddha and bodhisattva.
 Whatever the truth is, the mysterious smiling faces of Bayon Temple is something extraordinary that will leave you full of regret if you forget to bring a good camera during your trip to Cambodia.
 Here are some of our copyrighted pictures of Bayon Temple.
 Enjoy, be inspired, and go!